Skip to main content

 Pro Tip: Your body is a fine-tuned machine that will quickly adapt to the stress you put on it.
 Just because you hit the same muscle groups each week doesn’t mean you have to do the same exercises or follow the same set and rep schemes.
 Try using different movements.
 For example, one week, you can focus on using resistance machines.
 The next week, use dumbbells and barbells.
 The next week, try some bodyweight exercises.

-Tuesday – Cardio and Lower-Body Strength Training
+Tuesday – Cardio and Lower-Body Strength Exercises

 It’s time for another 30-minute round of cardio.
 Challenge yourself by doing something different.
 Did you use the elliptical on Monday?
 How about the treadmill today or even a 30-minute cycling class?